iamfitz7/Cybersecurity_Portfolio/Week16_Incident_Response_Investigations/README.md

 - Whether the behavior was legitimate or suspicious
 - What response actions were appropriate

-This investigation follows a realistic Security Operations Center (SOC) and Incident Response (IR) workflow by correlating evidence across multiple security tools and data sources.
+The investigation followed a realistic SOC and Incident Response workflow by correlating evidence across multiple security tools and data sources.

 ---

-# 🎯 Investigation Goals
+## 🎯 Investigation Goals

-The investigation focused on answering the following questions:
+The investigation focused on answering:

 ### Validation